uptane/uptane-standard/uptane-standard.md

 #### Metadata about Delegations {#delegations_meta}

-A targets metadata file on the Image repository (but not the Director repository) MAY delegate signing authority to other entities--for example, delegate signing authority for a particular ECU's firmware to that ECU's supplier.
+A Targets metadata file on the Image repository (but not the Director repository) MAY delegate signing authority to other entities--for example, it could delegate signing authority for a particular ECU's firmware to that ECU's supplier.
 A metadata file MAY contain more than one delegation, and MUST keep the delegations in prioritized order.

 A list of delegations MUST provide the following information: